KDominicBor/Bus-Reservation-System/README.md

 ***************************************************************************
 ***************************************************************************
 Bus no: 	123
-Driver: 	Sam		Arrival time: 	12:05AM	Departure Time: 	12:20AM
+Driver: 	Peter		Arrival time: 	10:15AM	Departure Time: 	10:25AM
-From: 		HJK		To: 			LKI
+From: 		NAIROBI		To: 			KIAMBU
 ***************************************************************************
 ___________________________________________________________________________
 ***************************************************************************
 Bus no: 	245
-Driver: 	Josh		Arrival time: 	01:15PM	Departure Time: 	01:30PM
+Driver: 	Paul		Arrival time: 	10:58AM	Departure Time: 	11:04AM
-From: 		KLO		To: 			PKL
+From: 		THIKA		To: 			KIAMBU
 ***************************************************************************
 ___________________________________________________________________________